 Losing a life partner is bound up not only with the love borne of friendship but also romantic love.
-Coming to terms with this loss, whether you are young or old, will challenge your spirit and senses more than anything.
+Coming to terms with this loss, whether you’re young or old, will challenge your spirit and senses more than anything.

 In spite of the inevitable concerns on the reliability of childcare, if necessary, and the day-to-day responsibilities of running a home in the back of your mind, it will be good for you to concentrate on something else.
 Going back to work, especially if you really enjoy your job, will come as a welcome relief.
 Use this time to think about your own physical and emotional needs as well.

-As time goes by and you find yourself settling into a different routine, you may even find that you are hankering after a relationship – even if it is only for companionship.
+As time goes by and you find yourself settling into a different routine, you may even find you’re hankering after a relationship – even if it is only for companionship.
 This is nothing to feel guilty about.
 In fact widowers have a greater tendency to want to seek out another partner sooner than that of widows.